-On the other hand, sometimes we feel like we’re getting crushed.
+I often feel on top of the world.
+Like life has given me more than I’ve ever wanted.
+I count my blessings daily.
+On the other hand, working parents can sometimes feel like we’re getting crushed.
 Like every turn is an uphill battle.
 We’re constantly reminded of how many people depend on us and how little free time we have.

 Succeeding with kids in a dual-career household takes serious effort.
 It requires determination, planning, attention, money, and more patience than I’ll ever have.
 Ultimately, though, being a Dad is one of the greatest joys of my life.